 The transition from local control rooms to remote control centers can be tough, but there are many ways to mitigate the challenges.
 In order to make a smooth transition, we need to consider all elements that will be affected by the move and ensure that we maintain them in every part of the transition process.

 The first challenge is to fully understand what operations model is intended:

 - Full Remotely Operated Control Room

-Removing Operators from the Asset Control Room will disrupt any number of workflows between the outside operators and the control room operators.
-Operator Mobility solutions can repair those workflows and, in some cases, improve their efficiency, these might include immersive video conferencing
+Removing operators from the asset control room will disrupt any number of workflows between the outside operators and the control room operators.
+Operator Mobility solutions can repair those workflows and, in some cases, improve their efficiency.
+These solutions might include immersive video conferencing.

 How do we retain the knowledge?